quarkusio/quarkus-quickstarts/tests-with-coverage/README.md

 ## Conclusion

 You now have all the information you need to study the coverage of your tests!
 But remember, some code that is not covered is certinaly not well tested.
 But some code that is covered is not necessarily *well* tested.
-Make sure to right good tests!
+Make sure to write good tests!